hartwork/jawanndenn/README.rst

 Non-goals
 =========

--  Use of heavy frameworks: building blocks only
+-  Use of heavy frontend frameworks: building blocks only
 -  Read availability from calendars